 Colorectal cancer screenings are one of the most cost-effective and efficient cancer screenings available, for one of the deadliest cancers for both men and women.
 Schedule your regular screenings with us if you are between 50 and 75 years of age.
 If your doctor determines you have a high risk for this cancer, they may recommend you have your first screening at a younger age.
 Contact us to schedule your screening.

-Find more information about colorectal cancer screenings on the Dartmouth Hitchcock Medical Center (DHMC) website:
+Find more information about colorectal cancer screenings on the Dartmouth Hitchcock Medical Center and Clinics website:

 - Different types of colorectal cancer screening tests